alaincaltieri/financialfallacies/_posts/2024-02-21-i_ll_work_forever_i_dont_need_to_fund_my_retirement.markdown

 3. Quality of Life: Working indefinitely doesn't afford the flexibility and freedom that a funded retirement could provide.
 Continual employment may place undue stress on individuals and prevent them from fully enjoying their later years.

+There is a fear of not having enough, a hope that hard work can solve all financial issues, and perhaps a lack of understanding about how to prepare for retirement.
+People often avoid confronting their financial fears and uncertainties, leading them to justification strategies like planning to work indefinitely.

 The appropriate financial behaviour should involve regular, long-term savings and diversified investments for retirement.
 This includes taking advantage of employer-matched retirement plans, if available, making additional contributions to retirement accounts, minimizing debt, and building an emergency fund.
 An individual should also consider speaking with a financial advisor to develop a strategic retirement plan.

 Further Readings: